Skip to content

 6. Sixth, businesses must satisfy Defence requirements around foreign ownership, control or influence (FOCI).
 This means that the business must not have any relationships with a listed terrorist organisation, any regimes subject to Australian sanctions laws, or any persons and/or entities on the Department of Foreign Affairs and Trade’s Consolidated List.

 7. Finally, businesses must have an appropriate security system in place.
-This includes physical security measures such as locks, alarms, and CCTV, as well as personnel security measures such as background checks and security clearances.
+This includes physical security measures such as locks, alarms, and CCTV, as well as personnel security measures such as background checks and security clearances, and cyber/IT security.

 In order to join the DISP, businesses must meet all of these prerequisites.
-By doing so, they will be able to access the security requirements of the Australian Government and join the defence industry supply chain.
+By doing so, they will be able to access benefits of associated with DISP membership and have the opportunitiy to join or continue to participate in the defence industry supply chain.

 How to increase the chances of achieving DISP membership?